Most people today have their smartphones with them 24/7.

 So it’s just night and day.
-However, I think that that by itself makes it really tempting to people to overuse it and abuse it.
+However, I think that that by itself makes it really tempting for people to overuse it and abuse it.
 And so I think you’ve got to be careful.
 Ideally, You should offer people something valuable to them and use that as a way to entice them to take a step towards you.

 You don’t want to show up saying, “Hey, buy something from me today.”

 Approach it in a different manner by saying, “Hi, I have something for you that you might find valuable.
 Don’t worry, you don’t spend any money.
-And if you like it, I’d like to talk to you or here’s something else I’d like you to do.”
+And if you like it, I’d like to talk to you, or here’s something else I’d like you to do.”

 That works.
 It builds trust in the relationship.
 And that’s the kind of relationship that’s going to last forever.
 So text message marketing has to be integrated into that kind of thing.
 You can blast a lot of people with a text message, but if they don’t see value in that text message, they get more annoyed by spammy texts than they do by spammy emails.

 Moreover, text message marketing is different in the fact that people are always with their smartphones.
 You could be reaching out to someone in the midst of whatever it is they are doing throughout the day.
 They can be doing anything when they get that message.
 And in that sense, timing is important.
-It’s not like email where you’re sending something to somebody’s inbox.
+It’s not like an email where you’re sending something to somebody’s inbox.
 With an email that’s sitting in the inbox, they’re going to get to it when they get to it.
 They’re going to read it when they get a chance to.

-Text message marketing is different in that a text message warrants instant attention, or an instant reaction.
+Text message marketing is different in that a text message warrants instant attention or an instant reaction.

 What works and what doesn’t when it comes to Text Message Marketing?